-Entities will be required to classify income and expenses in the categories (operating, investing, financing, income taxes and discontinued operations)

-Enhanced principles on the aggregation and disaggregation of information have been included in IFR\$ 18.
+Entities will be required to classify income and expenses in the categories (operating, investing, financing, income taxes and discontinued operations.
+Enhanced principles on the aggregation and disaggregation of information have been included in IFRS 18.
 Supporting application guidance will assist in determining whether information about transactions should be included in the primary financial statements or note.

 Most entities report alternative performance measures.
 IFRS 18 defines management-defined performance measures (MPMs).
 Entities are required to present MPMs in a single note to the financial statements and disclose reconciliations between the MPMs and totals or subtotals required by IFRS 18 or other IFRS Accounting Standards.
 The requirements will be applied retrospectively.
 The standard is applicable for period beginning on or after 1 January 2027.
 Earlier application is permitted.

-iv) IFRS 19 - Subsidiaries without Public Accountability: Disclosures
+Having aligned the presentation and disclosure in the financial statements with IFRS 17 requirements, the Group is still assessing the impact of this standard on the financial statements iii) IFRS 19 - Subsidiaries without Public Accountability: Disclosures

 In May 2024, the Board issued IFRS 19 Subsidiaries without Public Accountability: Disclosures (IFRS 19), which allows eligible entities to elect to apply reduced disclosure requirements while still applying the recognition, measurement and presentation requirements in other IFRS accounting standards.
 Unless otherwise specified, eligible entities that elect to apply IFRS 19 will not need to apply the disclosure requirements in other IFRS accounting standards.
-An entity applying IFRS 19 is required to disclose that fact as part of its general IFRS accounting standards including IFRS 19 to make an explicit and unreserved statement of such compliance
+An entity applying IFRS 19 is required to disclose that fact as part of its general IFRS accounting standards compliance statement.
+IFRS 19 requires an entity whose financial statements comply with IFRS accounting standards including IFRS 19 to make an explicit and unreserved statement of such compliance